 St Andrews Golfing Experience

 To play a round of golf yourself, there are 10 golf courses in St Andrews to choose from.
 You can even play the historic Old Course.
-Green fees on the Old Course start at £150 in low season and rise to £295 in high season [2023 prices], but some of the smaller courses are actually much cheaper to play.
+Green fees on the Old Course can be quite expensive (especially in high season) – it’s much cheaper to play one of the smaller courses.

 For golf lessons and courses, check out the St Andrews Links Golf Academy.

-St Andrews Links offers guided walks on the Old Course, including a stop at the iconic Swilcan Bridge.
+St Andrews Links offers daily tours on the Old Course from mid-March to late October, including a photo stop at the iconic Swilcan Bridge

 St Andrews Botanical Garden